innotrade/enapso-graphdb-admin/README.md

 ## Delete Repository in a Graph Database Instance

-Delete a repository in the connected Graph Database instance: if security is on then for deleting repository, user role need to be Repository Manager else operation not performed
+Delete a repository in the connected Graph Database instance: if security is on then for deleting the repository, the user role needs to be Repository Manager else operation is not performed

 ```javascript
 graphDBEndpoint